Dream Food / Doll Fuel

 adjudicated, totally administered society.
 There always existed

-"escape clauses," or impurities, in our earlier relationships to food,
+"escape clauses," or impurities, in our earlier relationships

 sometimes ones that had grevious results, other times ecstatic results